 Minimum wage: Labour cuts demand to N497k; FG, OPS offer N57k

-For the second day running, the ongoing tripartite negotiation on the new national Minimum wage involving the Federal Government, organized Labour and the Organised Private Sector, OPS, yesterday ended in another stalemate as government and private sector employers made minimal adjustments to their earlier offers.
+For the second day running, the ongoing tripartite negotiation on the new national minimum wage involving the Federal Government, organized labour and the Organised Private Sector, OPS, yesterday ended in another stalemate as government and private sector employers made minimal adjustments to their earlier offers.

 This came as none of the six governors who are members of the committee attended the meeting yesterday.